 Ideas to practice gratitude:

-Write down 3 things your grateful for everyday
+- Write down 3 things you’re grateful for every day

 Today let’s respect and care for our body by giving it the food it needs to feel good.
 Nourishing our body with healthy food is crucial for our physical AND psychological well-being!
 When our body feels good, we boost our psychological health.